Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 15 Desember 2024 20.29.32 UTC
+- WIB: Minggu, 15 Desember 2024 21.25.06 UTC
-- WITA: Minggu, 15 Desember 2024 21.29.32 UTC
+- WITA: Minggu, 15 Desember 2024 22.25.06 UTC
-- WIT: Minggu, 15 Desember 2024 22.29.32 UTC
+- WIT: Minggu, 15 Desember 2024 23.25.06 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"A stranger stabs you in the front, a friend stabs you in the back, a boyfriend stabs you in the heart, but best friends only poke each other with straws."

-Kategori: success
+Kategori: friendship